HomuraT/LLM4VKG/readme.md

 # Acknowledgements

 This work utilizes the RODI (Relational-to-Ontology Mapping Quality Benchmark) dataset.
-We extend our gratitude to the creators and maintainers of the RODI benchmark.
+We thank the creators and maintainers for their contribution.

 The RODI benchmark can be found at: [https://github.com/chrpin/rodi](https://github.com/chrpin/rodi)